mhm-ufz/FORCES/README.md

 end program test
 ```

-You can now create a minimal `CMakeLists.txt` file next to the `test.f90` file like this:
+You should create a minimal `CMakeLists.txt` file next to the `test.f90` file like this:
 ```cmake
 cmake_minimum_required(VERSION 3.14 FATAL_ERROR)